-Land hermit crabs, meanwhile, will not enter the water unless strictly necessary.
-Many species of fish and other marine lifeforms are natural predators of hermit crabs.
-A land-based crab cannot effectively defend itself from such foes.
+Land hermit crabs won’t enter the water unless necessary.
+Many species of fish and other marine lifeforms are natural predators of hermit crabs, and a land-based crab can’t defend itself from such foes.

-This means that terrestrial hermit crabs typically scavenge after sundown, seeking nourishment from:
+This means that terrestrial hermit crabs scavenge after sundown, seeking nourishment from: